gritzko/replicated.cc/index.md

 The [imperial system](https://en.wikipedia.org/wiki/Imperial_units)
 employed various usage-based units: foots, lines, furlongs, links, cables, etc.
 The [metric system](https://en.wikipedia.org/wiki/Metric_system)
-defines one unit (a meter), then derives other units from that.
+defines one unit (the meter), then derives other units from that.
 Similarly, data might be packed into usage-based units: snapshots, logs, chunks, batches, patches.
 RON defines an immutable *op*, then derives other units from that,